-Connell is the 2021 Redcrest Champion, a Bassmaster Elite Series Rookie, an Elite Series Champion, and a Bassmaster Southern Open Champion.
-He is also a licensed Coosa River guide.
+Connell won Stage Three, Stage Six and Stage Seven of the 2022 Bass Pro Tour, and is the 2021 Redcrest Champion.
+He is also a Bassmaster Elite Series Rookie, an Elite Series Champion, and a Bassmaster Southern Open Champion.
+Connell is a licensed Coosa River guide.

 Located from within Tuscaloosa and stretching upstream of Holt, Oliver Lake is the smallest reservoir on the Warrior River.
 The riverine lake is nearly nine miles long and covers approximately 800 surface acres.
 Due to its steep banks, access is limited to one boat ramp.

 “The primary reason for excellent spotted bass fishing on Oliver is low fishing pressure,” Connell explained, “It doesn’t have access areas where anglers can launch a hundred boats to hold tournaments.
 Another factor contributing to the great fishing there is the size of the shad.
 They are larger than shad on the Coosa River.”